Application Process

 DSCR vs. DTI vs. other underwriting ratios

 DTI (Debt-to-Income ratio) is used primarily for personal loans and mortgages — it divides total monthly debt payments by gross monthly income.
 DSCR is the business equivalent but inverts the math: higher is better.
-Other ratios lenders use include the current ratio (current assets ÷ current liabilities, ideally 1.5x+), quick ratio (liquid assets ÷ current liabilities), and debt-to-equity ratio.
+Other ratios lenders use include the current ratio (current assets ÷ current liabilities, ideally 1.5x+), quick ratio (liquid assets ÷ current liabilities), and the debt-to-equity ratio — total debt divided by shareholders' equity, showing how much of the business is financed by creditors versus owners.

 Apply at ClearValue Lending